trpc/tupleson/README.md

 	tsonURL,
 	// Serialize undefined
 	tsonUndefined,
+	// **throws** when encountering non-registered complex objects (like class instances) tsonUnknownObjectGuard,
 } from "tupleson";

 const json = createTupleson({
 	// This nonce function is used to generate a nonce for the serialized value
 	// This is used to identify the value as a serialized value